What Is the Doppler Effect?

-The solid line represents the pressure perceived by the observer of an approaching ambulance.
-The dashed line
+In this plot, the distance of the ambulance from the observer is represented on the x-axis.
+The solid line represents the pressure perceived by the observer of an approaching ambulance and the dashed line shows the pressure as the ambulance gets farther away.

 The sound pressure level around the sound source is represented by colors and contour lines.
-You can see how the outermost contour runs from well inside the physical domain to the PML, showing that the sound is greater below the source than above it.
+You can see how the outermost contour runs from well inside the physical domain to the perfectly matched layer, showing that the sound is greater below the source than above it.

 Other Examples of the Doppler Effect

-The Doppler effect can also be seen in many other phenomena.
-One common example is the Doppler radar, where a radar beam is fired at a moving target.
-The time it takes for the radar to bounce off the target and return to the transmitter can provide information about a target’s velocity.
-Another example is in astronomy, where the Doppler effect is used to determine the direction and rate at which a star, planet, or galaxy is moving compared to the Earth.
-By measuring the change in the color of electromagnetic waves — called redshift or blueshift — an astronomer can determine the celestial bodies’ radial velocity.
-Other applications that take advantage of the Doppler effect include sonar, medical imaging and blood flow measurement, satellite communication, and many more.
+The Doppler effect is apparent in many other phenomena.
+One common example is Doppler radar, in which a radar beam is fired at a moving target.
+The time it takes for the beam to bounce off the target and return to the transmitter can provide information about a target’s velocity.
+Doppler radar is used by police to identify people driving faster than the speed limit.

 - COMSOL Now